Sunday, November 30, 2014

 Me : So..where are you from, Cherry?

-Cherry : I’m from Banre, but was educated partly in Coimtore… Where are you from?
+Cherry : I’m from Mysore, but was educated partly in Coimbatore… Where are you from?

-Me : I’m from Banre too….
+Me : I’m from Mysore too….
 Pretty jam packed cab, eh?

 Cherry : Yeah ( making a frustrated face .. looking cute :) )